zarpafantasma/corpus_rythmos/I- Scientific_Papers/009-es_CO-Homeostasis.md

   When molecular rhythms are unavailable, their weight is set to zero and the remaining $`w_{i}`$are renormalised to $`\sum_{i}^{}{w_{i} = 1}`$.
 This means early implementations of $`C_{bio}`$ largely reflect neural–autonomic coherence.

 - **Dynamic** $`C_{bio}(t)`$**.**\
-  Sliding-window estimates reveal temporal trajectories—rises during rest, drops under stress—that may better predict acute events (arrhythmia, migraine) than a single static value.
+  Sliding-window estimates reveal temporal trajectories, rises during rest, drops under stress, that may better predict acute events (arrhythmia, migraine) than a single static value.

 - **Environmental coupling (**$`\alpha_{place}`$**).**\
   As explored in Section 3.2, architectural and environmental features may modulate PLV and, indirectly, $`C_{bio}`$ via sensory entrainment.
 Future protocols should formally model this coupling instead of treating the environment as neutral.